 There are also many nutritionally complete wet dog foods for sale.
 Many people use wet food as a treat, as a way to hide daily medications, or as a way to increase water intake (sometimes this is medically indicated).
 Any wet food remaining uneaten after 20 minutes should be thrown away.
-If you are committed to vegetarianism, dogs can do fine on a vegetarian diet, either homemade or commercial.
+If you are committed to vegetarianism, dogs can do fine on a commercial vegetarian diet.
 Remember to have fresh, cool water available for your dog at all times.

 What else do you need to know about feeding your dog?

 To know whether your dog’s appetite is normal, supervise your dog while she’s eating.
 If you have more than one dog, supervising their mealtimes will ensure that the dogs do not eat each other’s portions or the wrong food.